cran-task-views/MissingData/MissingData.md

 `na.action` that extracts information of the `NA` action used to create an object.

-These basic options are complemented by many packages on CRAN, which we structure into main topics:
+These basic options are complemented by many packages on CRAN.
+In this task view, we focused on the most important ones, which have been published more than one year ago and are regularly updated.
+The task view is structured into main
+topics:

 -   [Exploration of missing data](#exploration)
 -   [Likelihood based approaches](#likelihood)